-Understanding the company's situation and your value will ensure a successful negotiation.
+When it comes to negotiating your salary, understanding the company's situation and your market value, will help to ensure a successful negotiation.

 Why are you worth it?

-The key to negotiating your salary is gathering as much information as possible before negotiation begins.
+The key to negotiating your salary is gathering as much information as possible before the salary talks begin.

 How is the company doing?